EmadYaY/PhishTrap/README.md

    - Gains access to the local user's system via `\\tsclient`
    - Plants a **payload in the Startup folder** for persistence or further execution

 ---
+> This Tools Now Just Like POC You need Custom for self use for example after everything ok delete reg key and escape from kiosk-style and show somethings...You KNOW🤣

 ---